Detached Study for D.M.A. and Master’s Students

-- Be within the time limit for degree, 5 years for master’s, 7 for D.M.A.
+- Be within the time limit for degree, five years for master’s, seven for D.M.A.
 If not within the allowed time, the student must also petition for a time to degree extension.

 - Must have bachelor’s degree (or equivalent) posted to student’s U-M transcript.

 - Address when they will finish incomplete (I) courses they have elected (if they have more than one incomplete).